Since 1 July 2009, statutory agreements can be made under the Fair Work Act 2009 (Cth) (‘FW Act’). These are known as enterprise agreements.

 - that the agreement passes the BOOT, or if it fails the BOOT, it should be otherwise approved (see ‘Better off overall test’, above);

-- that the agreement does not To break a legal rule or fail to carry out a legal obligation such as a court order. section 55 of the FW Act, including that the agreement does not seek to exclude any provisions of the NES (s 186(2)(c)) or contain any unlawful terms or designated outworker terms;
+- that the agreement does not contravene section 55 of the FW Act, including that the agreement does not seek to exclude any provisions of the National Employment Standards (s 186(2)(c) FW Act) or contain any unlawful terms or designated outworker terms;

-- that the agreement includes an expiry date of not more than four years after the FWC approves the agreement and a dispute resolution clause (s 186);
+- that the agreement includes an expiry date of not more than four years after the FWC approves the agreement and a dispute resolution clause (s 186 FW Act);

 - that the employees to be covered were fairly chosen;